Xieyyyy/kddrebuttal/README.md

 neural ordinary differential equations based method (3), and multi-layer perceptron based methods (11 and 13).
 We have rewritten the code of 1 and 3 to perform our experiments, the rest of the code is taken directly from this benchmark.

-These experiments are conducted on 9 datasets: illness, stock (not public for now), electricity, traffic, weather, ETT series (contains 4 datasets).
+These experiments are conducted on 9 datasets: illness, stock (not public for now due to privacy and economic concerns), electricity, traffic, weather, ETT series (contains 4 datasets).
 These datasets can be directly obtained in ([BaiduCloud](https://pan.baidu.com/s/1r3KhGd0Q9PJIUZdfEYoymg?pwd=i9iy)).

 The detailed performance comparison: